Praveen-Kumar58/Praveen-Kumar58/README.md

 <!-- About Me -->
 ### 👨‍💻 About Me
 - 🎓 B.Tech in Computer Science @ **Siddhartha Institute of Engineering and Technology (CGPA: 8.1)**
-- 💡 Passionate about **Machine Learning, Python, and solving real-world problems**
+- 💡 Passionate about **Machine Learning, Web Development, and solving real-world problems**
-- 🛠️ Currently working on: **Epilot Hard Landing Prediction System for Commercial Flights**
 - ⚡ Fun fact: I’m also a cricket player & ML enthusiast!

 ---